 Jackson has had a balance bike since he was about 18 months old.
 He loves it, we love it, it's adorable, but sadly at 3 1/2 he's finally starting to outgrow it.
 He was so little when we started out, that I looked for a balance bike that was lightweight and had a nice low seat.
-The wooden Kinderfeets Chalkboard Balance Bike popped up on a Zulily deal and had one of the lowest starting seat settings I could find.
+I found this wooden Kinderfeets Chalkboard Balance Bike and it had one of the lowest starting seat settings I could find.
 It's perfect for a wee little toddler, so I snagged it up for him in black.

 As tempted as I am to just get him a bigger balance bike, I think he's ready for a "real bike" with pedals like his friends have.
 At least he will be by Spring.
 So I started my search this week for a new bike for him...because I'm totally on top of Christmas shopping like that.
 (Can we all just stop for a moment and praise Jesus for Amazon Prime for which without it, there would be many a house with nothing but "Your gift is on the way" notes wrapped up under the tree.)
 Anyway, back to my big boy bike search.
 Within two minutes of shopping, I felt like I'd been puked on by Disney.
 Does EVERY single little boy item need to be themed with Cars or Spiderman?
 I mean, my son doesn't even know who those characters are yet.
 So after much continued searching, reading reviews, and asking grandparents if they would be willing to pitch in for Jackson's big gift (Praise Jesus for awesome grandparents too!), I finally found one that I loved.

 Here's why I love the RoyalBaby BMX Freestyle.